stefaandesmet2003/hometrainer/README.md

 The test works in any but the lowest gears, in ERG mode the trainer adjusts the resistance automatically It helps to use a rather high gear, to make the trainer's flywheel spin fast and provide some extra inertia.

+## Ah, and before I forget, you need chrome://flags/#enable-experimental-web-platform-features

 Enjoy!